 The governor for safeguarding arrangements is named on the front cover of this document.
 This governor takes strategic responsibility at governing body level for safeguarding arrangements in our school.
-The governing body ensures there is a named Designated Safeguarding Lead and at least one Deputy Safeguarding Lead in place (also named on the front cover).
+The governing body ensures there is a named designated safeguarding lead and 2 deputy safeguarding leads in place (also named on the front cover).